Age-of-Ruin/Operating-Systems-COMP3430/A2/Q2/README.md

-# Kernal vs User Thread Visualization
+# Kernel vs User Thread Visualization
 Assignment 2 Question 2 attempts to visualize whether pthreads are visible to the kernel.
 This is accomplished using two threads:

 - Thread 1 will read input from stdin and exit upon receiving input.